scheideman/CarND-Extended-Kalman-Filter-Project/README.md

 ---
 ## Summary
 This project implements a Extended Kalman filter to perform sensor fusion for estimating the state of a moving object.
 The Extended Kalman Filter allows for incorporating non-linear prediction and measurement models into the gaussian state estimation using the first order taylor series expansion of each function; as a result, you have to calculate the Jacobian for each non-linear predition or measurement function.
-The sensors used are radar and lidar.
+The sensors used are radar and lidar, and because radar measurements are in polar coordinates the measurement model converts them to Cartesian coordinates and is non-linear.
 Although normally you have to detect the object of interest in the laser or radar measurement, for this project the measurements provided are already of the detected object.

 ## Results